JRMeyer/jphones/README.md

 Big Numbers
 ------------------------------------

-Currently `jphones` can only handle numbers up to 9999.
-Anything larger will be returned with the phoneme-string 'NUM-TOO-LARGE'.
+Currently `jphones` can only handle numbers up to `9999`.
+Anything larger will be returned with the phoneme-string `'NUM-TOO-LARGE'`.

 Licencing